Investor Home

 Do Past Winners Repeat?

-In the March/April issue of Bloomberg Personal, Roger G. Ibbotson claimed that "styles of mutual funds typically explain more than 90 percent of the variations in returns."
+In Bloomberg Personal, Roger G. Ibbotson wrote that "styles of mutual funds typically explain more than 90 percent of the variations in returns."
 Ibbotson argued that when comparing returns of funds to their benchmarks (as opposed to broad based benchmarks), winners do tend to persist.
 Ibbotson believes that it is not possible to forecast which styles will do the best, but predicting the best funds within an investment style is possible.
-However, Ajay Khorana and Edward Nelling recently found little evidence of performance persistence by sector-fund managers relative to both their peer group and the S&P 500 ("The Performance, Risk, and Diversification of Sector Funds," Financial Analysts Journal, May/June 1997).
+However, Ajay Khorana and Edward Nelling found little evidence of performance persistence by sector-fund managers relative to both their peer group and the S&P 500 (The Performance, Risk, and Diversification of Sector Funds in the Financial Analysts Journal May/June 1997)

 Selected Quotes on Mutual Funds